fullfacing/keycloak4s/README.md

 ## [0.16.0]
 ### Added
-- Added a new policy config structure that uses full paths to define rules instead of rules of nodes for each segment of the request path.
+- Added a new policy config structure that uses full paths to define rules instead of rules configured on nodes for each segment of the request path.
 ### Removed
 - Removed the initial authorisation directives in favour of the policy configuration based authorisation.